Last updated 04/05/2025

 Consent Requirements

-Before an initial telehealth consultation, the health care practitioner must provide the client the following written information which must be acknowledged by the client in writing or via email:
+Before an initial telehealth consultation, the provider must provide the client the following written information, which must be acknowledged by the client in writing or via email:

 - Alternative options are available, including in-person services.
-These alternatives are specifically listed on the client’s informed consent statement;
+These alternatives are specifically listed on the client’s informed consent statement.
+The client must be aware of their right to refuse the telehealth consultation;

 - All existing laws and protections for services received in-person also apply to telehealth, including: